$0 Nunavut Homeschool Quick-Start Checklist

 Homeschooling Special Needs Children in Nunavut

 Families with children who have learning differences, developmental delays, autism, ADHD, or physical disabilities often find that the public school system — even with the best intentions — struggles to provide consistent individualized support.
-In Nunavut, where 738 teaching positions serve roughly 10,852 students across 45 schools, and some schools began 2023-2024 at 47-52% staff vacancy, the gap between what specialized learners need and what schools can deliver is often acute.
+In Nunavut, where 738 teaching positions were filled for roughly 10,852 students across 45 schools, and some schools began 2023-2024 at 47-52% staff vacancy, the gap between what specialized learners need and what schools can deliver is often acute.
 High teacher turnover means that support relationships built with one specialist are regularly disrupted.
 Social promotion concerns are real for families who can see their child falling behind.

 Homeschooling a child with special needs in Nunavut is a legitimate option — but it comes with specific documentation requirements, important decisions about what happens to current school-provided supports, and unique considerations about how Nunavut's curriculum framework can actually serve children with diverse learning profiles.